 LBBW's remuneration systems are geared towards performance, results and the market.
 The remuneration systems are structured in line with the broad-based observance of the relevant statutory requirements based on InstitutsVergV as well as additional rules.
-The variable remuneration incentives are closely linked to the Bank's sustainable performance and designed to avoid conflicts of interest with regard to customer interests.
+The variable remuneration incentives are closely linked to the Bank's sustained performance and designed to avoid conflicts of interest with regard to customer interests.
 All remuneration systems are characterized by simplicity and clarity within the scope of legal requirements and at the same time guarantee that LBBW is able to remain competitive on the employment market.

 LBBW grants (fixed and variable) remuneration and benefits in line with the market, with considerable weight placed on fixed remuneration.
-The remuneration systems are structured in a way that prevents incentives to take on unreasonably high risks.
+The remuneration systems are structured in such a way that the incentive to take inappropriately high risks is avoided.
 For this reason, LBBW has set caps for the ratio of fixed to variable remuneration components, which guarantee a reasonable balance between the two elements in order to avoid any significant dependence on variable remuneration.
 There is a 1:1 cap on the ratio of variable performance-based remuneration to fixed remuneration, which complies with the relevant regulatory requirements.
-The caps stated were not exceeded at any time in 2015.
-The average ratio of fixed remuneration to variable performance-based remuneration came to 1:0.6 for members of the Board of Managing Directors, 1:0.3 for Risk Takers and 1:0.1 for Non-Risk Takers (non-tariff).
+The caps stated were not exceeded at any time in 2016.
+The average ratio of fixed remuneration to variable performance-based remuneration came to 1:0.3 for members of the Board of Managing Directors, 1:0.2 for Risk Takers and less than 1:0.1 for Non-Risk Takers (non-tariff).